Chicken Ranch Rancheria of Me-Wuk Indians of California: Reservation

 The Chicken Ranch Rancheria is 2.85-acre parcel of land, located in Tuolumne County.

 Casino and resort

 The Chicken Ranch Casino Resort's hotel tower during construction in 2024.

-The tribe owns the Chicken Ranch Casino Resort in Jamestown, targeting visitors from the Bay Area, Sacramento, Reno and Fresno areas, along its proximity an hour from Yosemite National Park.
+The tribe owns the Chicken Ranch Casino Resort in Jamestown, targeting visitors from the Bay Area, Sacramento, Reno and Fresno areas; it is approximatley an hour's driving time from Yosemite National Park.
 The resort has been expanded several times since 1985, when the tribe first opened a bingo hall on the site.
-Slot machines were added in 2000, with more expansions through the years until a hotel tower and resort was opened in the fall of 2024.
+Slot machines were added in 2000, with more expansions through the years; a hotel tower and resort were opened in the fall of 2024.

 Education

 The ranchería is served by the Jamestown Elementary School District and Sonora Union High School District.